Björn Kraus: Epistemological constructivism / Relational constructivism

 Björn Kraus developed an epistemological constructivism named relational constructivism.
 His ideas are based on the notion that cognitive development depends on two determining factors.
-On the one hand side cognitive development is dependent on a persons own, individual cognitive structures.
-On the other hand, side it relies on the persons environmental conditions (German: Grundsätzliche Doppelbindung menschlicher Strukturentwicklung).
+On the one hand side cognitive development is dependent on a person's own, individual cognitive structures.
+On the other hand, side it relies on the person's environmental conditions (German: Grundsätzliche Doppelbindung menschlicher Strukturentwicklung).
 Accordingly, his main focus is placed on the relationship between the social and material environment of a person (objective reality or life conditions/German Lebenslage) and, in contrast, its individual perception (subjective experience or lifeworld/German Lebenswelt).
 This perspective becomes obvious, when Kraus reformulates Husserl's lifeworld concept in a systemic, constructivist way: In opposing the terms lifeworld (subjective reality) and life conditions (objective reality) to each other, he is able to review their interrelation.
 For Kraus, the lifeworld is a person's subjective construct, which is neither random, nor manipulable from the outside.
 Apart from the field of social work, the terms lifeworld and life condition, which were constructivistically reformulated by Kraus, are used in the field of educational science (education, special needs education and community pedagogy) as well as in the field of sociology.

 Kraus defined "lifeworld" and "life conditions" as follows:

 "Life conditions mean a person's material and immaterial circumstances of life.

 Lifeworld means a person's subjective construction of reality, which he or she forms under the condition of his or her life circumstances."

 This contrasting comparison provides a conceptual specification, enabling in the first step the distinction between a subjectively experienced world and its material and social conditions and allowing in the second step to focus on these conditions' relevance for the subjective construction of reality.

 With this in mind, Manfred Ferdinand, who is reviewing the lifeworld terms used by Alfred Schütz, Edmund Husserl, Björn Kraus and Ludwig Wittgenstein, concludes: Kraus' "thoughts on a constructivist comprehension of lifeworlds contours the integration of micro-, meso- and macroscopic approaches, as it is demanded by Invernizzi and Butterwege: This integration is not only necessary in order to relate the subjective perspectives and the objective frame conditions to each other but also because the objective frame conditions obtain their relevance for the subjective lifeworlds not before they are perceived and assessed."